 Melton Carnegie Museum is housed in the town's former Carnegie Library, built in 1905 with a grant from the industrialist Andrew Carnegie, the building became the town's museum in 1977.
 Owned and managed by Leicestershire County Council, the museum has benefited from two significant refurbishments.
 The first in 2002 and the most recent in 2010, with funding from the Heritage Lottery Fund, the Museum of Hunting Trust, Melton Mowbray Town Estate, Melton Borough Council and the Friends of Melton Carnegie Museum.

-The Museum has a Changing Places facility, a large meeting room which is available to hire, in addition to a small archive which supports local and family history research, and an extensive collection of books and records about the history of fox hunting.
+The Museum has a Changing Places facility, a large meeting room which is available to hire, a small archive which supports local and family history research and an extensive collection of books and records about the history of fox hunting.